 The furthest East of the Keltek pubs, just a minute or so off the main A30 trunk road and accessible when travelling in either direction.
 The London Inn is cosy and welcoming inside with a large car park.
-The range of Keltek ales is accompanied by excellent home cooked pub food prepared personally by your host Phil Aubrey who was head chef in the pub for over a decade and has recently taken over as your landlord so he now has a free hand to practice his craft.
+The range of Keltek ales is accompanied by excellent home cooked pub food prepared personally by your hosts Derek and Joan.
 A classic Cornish village pub.

 The Robartes Arms, Illogan

 A classic village pub serving the very best kept Keltek ales along with excellent value wines of superior quality.
 There’s a small car park and ample street parking.
 The pub offers darts, pool and other entertainment.
 In the restaurant area your hosts Paul & Sheila will treat you to an ever-changing selection of delicious home-cooked food.

 Friday: 9.00 to 17.00